-• The Right to Inspect and Review the Student's Educational Records.
+☐ The Right to Inspect and Review the Student's Educational Records.

 If you wish to inspect/review the student's educational records, please contact the Headmaster to make an appointment to do so.
 You will be provided access to records within a reasonable period of time, but in no case more than 45 days after your request is received.
 School personnel will respond to reasonable requests for explanations and interpretations of the records.
-The Academy will provide you with a copy of the records or make other arrangements for inspection and review of the requested records if its failure to do so would effectively prevent you from exercising your rights to inspect and review the records.

-• The Right to Consent to Disclosures of Personally Identifiable Information Contained in the Student's Educational Records, Except to the Extent the Law Authorizes Disclosure Without Your Consent.

-The Academy will limit the disclosure of information contained in a student's education records except: (1) By your prior, written consent; (2) as directory information; or (3) under certain limited circumstances permitted by FERPA.
-Some instances in which disclosure is permitted without your consent are set forth below.

-Directory Information.
-Your consent is not required for the Academy to release the following student information designated as "directory information":

-Name Date of birth Class designation • Address Place of birth Previous school or district attended Telephone number Extracurricular participation Wt. & Ht. for athletic teams Parent name Student photograph Dates of attendance email address Achievement or honors

-If you wish to refuse to permit the Academy to release directory information, you must submit your written refusal to the Headmaster's Office within two weeks of the date of this notice.

-Disclosure to School Officials.
-The Academy may disclose personally identifiable information from a student's education record without your consent to school officials who have a legitimate educational interest in the information.
-School officials include, but are not necessarily limited to:
+The Academy will provide you with a copy of the records or make other arrangements for inspection and review of the requested records if its failurights to inspect and review the re ent you from exercising your osures of Personally Identifiab cords, Except to the Extent the The Academy will limit the disclosexcept: (1) By your prior, written of circumstances permitted by FERP consent are set forth below. consent; (2) as directory informat A. Some instances in which disclo ion; or (3) under certain limited sure is permitted without your student information designated as onsent is not required for the Acad "directory information": definy to release the following □ Name □ Date of birth ☐ Class designation □ Address □ Place of birth ☐ Previous school or district attended ☐ Telephone number ☐ Extracurricular participation □ Wt. & Ht. for athletic teams □ Parent name ☐ Student photograph □ Dates of attendance □ email address ☐ Achievement or honors If you wish to refuse to permit the Academy to release directory info ormation, you must submit your written refusal to the Headmaster' • • Disclosure to School Officials.
+The a student's education record without educational interest in the information ut your consent to school officials who have a legitimate ☐ Administrators, supervisor Administrators, supervisors, and teachers □ Counselors, therapists, and Counselors, therapists, and other non-teaching personnel ☐ Authorized volunteers or i Authorized volunteers or interns

-- Administrators, supervisors, and teachers - Counselors, therapists, and other non-teaching personnel - Authorized volunteers or interns - Temporary substitutes for administrative, supervisory, or teaching personnel
+$\hfill\square$ Temporary substitutes for administrative, supervisory, or teaching personnel

-- Members of Board of Directors, when acting in their official capacity - Contracted consultants or other professionals (i.e., attorneys, auditors, evaluators)

-A "legitimate educational interest" is the person's need to know in order to fulfill the school official's professional responsibility and/or to provide a service or benefit to the student or the student's family.

-• The Right to Seek Amendment of the Student's Education Records that the Parent or Eligible Student Believes to Be Inaccurate, Misleading, or Otherwise in Violation of the Student's Privacy Rights.
+Members of Board of Directors, when acting in their official capacity Contracted consultants or other professionals (i.e., attorneys, auditors, evaluators) off icial cimate educational interest" is the person's need to know in order to fulfill the school so professional responsibility and/or to provide a service or benefit to the student or the t's family. e Right to Seek Amendment of the Student's Education Records that the Parent or Eli gible Student Believes to Be Inaccurate, Misleading, or Otherwise in Violation of the Stu ident's Privacy Rights.